Rebecca Bellinger, Director

 Claudia has helped develop and has accompanied students on global study programs to the United Arab Emirates, Singapore/Malaysia, Australia, France/Netherlands and Israel and enjoys personal travel with her family.
 She is a first generation American and recognizes the unique challenges, opportunities and responsibilities that go along with this.

 Phone: 301-405-0200; Email: CDonnelly@rhsmith.umd.edu

-Christopher Olson, Program Coordinator
+Christopher Olson, Program Manager

-Chris coordinates the semester programs (undergraduate and graduate) for the Office of Global Programs.
+Chris coordinates the semester programs (undergraduate and graduate) for the Office of Global Initiatives.
 He serves as the main point of contact for both outgoing and incoming exchange students participating on the Smith School of Business exchange programs.

+Chris is currently enrolled in UMD's Master of Public Policy program.
 While at GW, Chris studied international affairs at the Elliott School.
 Combined with his experiences abroad, he is excited to be able to help American and international students have similarly impactful opportunities.